Away Carry-On Review

 Durability & Testing

-As we mentioned at the beginning of this review, we’ve been testing the Away The Carry-On for two weeks, including a trip from Detroit to Cabo San Lucas, Mexico with several layovers along the way.
+As we mentioned at the beginning of this review, we’ve been testing the Away Carry-On for two weeks, putting it through its paces by taking it on a few trips (domestic flights and by car).

-Overall, it’s a solid piece of roller luggage.
-It’s well-constructed and has plenty of features that are nice to have while traveling.
-So that brings us to the question that kicked off the review.
-Is the Away the Carry-On worth all the praise?
+Overall, it’s a solid piece of spinner luggage.
+It’s well-constructed and has plenty of features that are nice to have while traveling, which brings us to the question that kicked off the review.
+Is the Away Carry-On worth all the praise?
 Maybe.
 We know that’s not the most satisfying answer, but it’s the truth.
-If you’re looking for stylish rolling luggage that you plan to use for short excursions, and you don’t plan to walk with it much, then you’ll probably love this thing.
-If you have a more adventurous travel style that involves navigating uneven terrain then this suitcase is likely not for you.
+If you’re looking for stylish rolling luggage that you plan to use for short excursions and you don’t plan to walk with it much, then you’ll probably love this thing.
+If you have a more adventurous travel style that involves navigating uneven terrain, then this suitcase is likely not for you.

 Usage Timeline